jimniels/blog/src/client/posts/2020-03-23-writing-vs-coding.md

 Writing is hard.
 Programming is hard too, but in a different way.
 I’ve always found it much easier to sit down and code than sit down and write.
 I used to think maybe that’s because I practice coding so much.
 If only I practiced writing more, it would be just as easy.
 But here’s Clive Thompson, a professional writer, and he still finds it much more satisfying to code than to write.

 And yet, Mr. Thompson wrote a book and continues to be a writer.
-Perhaps he meant “satisfying” in a more narrow, context.
+Perhaps he meant “satisfying” in a more narrow context.
 Personally I think I find coding more satisfying day-to-day, writing more fulfilling year-to-year.